 GeneCards Summary for MSRB1 Gene

 MSRB1 (Methionine Sulfoxide Reductase B1) is a Protein Coding gene.
-Diseases associated with MSRB1 include alzheimer disease mitochondrial.
-Among its related pathways are Selenium Metabolism and Selenoproteins and Selenium Pathway.
+Among its related pathways are Transport to the Golgi and subsequent modification and Selenium Pathway.
 GO annotations related to this gene include actin binding and methionine-R-sulfoxide reductase activity.

 UniProtKB/Swiss-Prot for MSRB1 Gene

 Methionine-sulfoxide reductase that specifically reduces methionine (R)-sulfoxide back to methionine.
 While in many cases, methionine oxidation is the result of random oxidation following oxidative stress, methionine oxidation is also a post-translational modification that takes place on specific residue.
 Acts as a regulator of actin assembly by reducing methionine (R)-sulfoxide mediated by MICALs (MICAL1, MICAL2 or MICAL3) on actin, thereby promoting filament repolymerization.
 Plays a role in innate immunity by reducing oxidized actin, leading to actin repolymerization in macrophages (By similarity).